Trojan Attacks on Neural Network Controllers for Robotic Systems: Proposed backdoor Trojan attack design

-To train the backdoor network, we construct a dataset of $N\gg1$ labelled data examples:
+{\it{Training Data:}} To train the backdoor network, we construct a dataset of $N\gg1$ labelled data examples:

 where \(m^i\) is the desired multiplier for the robot pose $[x_r^i,\, y_r^i,\, \theta^i]$ and desired target location $[x_d^i,\, y_d^i]^T$ that in what follows defined the $i-th$ configuration.
 The value of \(m_i\) depends on the backdoor trigger definition.
 For normal (non-trigger) configurations $i$, the target multiplier is set to \(m_i = 1\), ensuring that the Trojan has no effect on the nominal controller behaviour.
 For trigger configurations, \(m_i\) is assigned a value that induces a controlled adversarial deviation from the intended trajectory.
 Trigger samples arise from a narrowly defined region of the state space and therefore constitute only a small fraction of the training data.
 This natural imbalance between trigger and non-trigger samples is intentionally preserved during training, biasing the Trojan network toward normal behaviour and reducing the likelihood of false activations, while still enabling reliable activation when the precise trigger condition is encountered.